Tariffs and Trade Taking Center Stage in New U.S. Administration

 Instead, and for “intellectual honesty,” the incoming USTR (at the direction of the President) could simply launch a new Section 301 investigation of China’s continuing policies, acts, and practices that burden U.S. commerce.
 Given that USTR is a member of the President’s cabinet and is part of the Executive Office of the President, any investigation would almost certainly recommend a Presidential Proclamation in 2025 to impose new Section 301 tariffs on goods of Chinese origin.
 The only open question would be “how much” of an increase would be ordered, not “if” such an increase would take place.

 Finally, congressional support of any new Section 301 tariffs on goods of Chinese origin would almost be guaranteed, because aggressive action against China on all fronts is a priority for both chambers of Congress.
-A bipartisan Select Committee on the Chinese Communist Party already exists, and when the Uyghur Forced Labor Prevention Act (aimed at eradicating forced labor practices for good produced in whole or in part in the Xinjiang region of China) passed in 2021, the Senate adopted it by unanimous consent without even needing a vote and it passed by 428 to 1 (see our article on global forced labor eradication laws).
+A bipartisan Select Committee on the Chinese Communist Party already exists, and when the Uyghur Forced Labor Prevention Act (aimed at eradicating forced labor practices for good produced in whole or in part in the Xinjiang region of China) passed in 2021, the Senate adopted it by unanimous consent without even needing a vote and it passed by 428 to 1 in the U.S. House of Representatives (see our article on global forced labor eradication laws).
 This kind of bipartisanship in Congress on any issue has rarely existed in the 21st century.

 Section 232 Tariffs